-It’s a sunny Saturday morning in Southern California in June.
+It’s a sunny Saturday morning in Southern California.
 I stopped at my local pharmacy, a large national chain, to pick up a prescription following a doctor’s appointment earlier in the week.
 It’s 10 AM, and the store is quiet.
 There is one customer talking to the clerk at the pharmacy pickup window, and one lady in front of me waiting to be served.
 In addition to the clerk serving the customer, there were two pharmacists working and a fourth person walking between the 10 foot high aisles behind the pharmacist’s counter.
 Should be a quick in-and-out experience, but who’s in a rush?

 The first sign of what was to come was the clerk calling out “I’ll be right with you” in the general direction of the lady in front of me and myself.
 Another person lines up behind me so there are now three people waiting.
 We are of course a respectful 10 feet behind the customer at the counter, but you can’t help but hear the conversation the customer is having with the clerk, who then calls a pharmacist over for a new prescription consult.